KarrieK/NICAR16/README.md

 ##Data Wrangling

+* csvcut - slices away segements of our data
 * csvgrep - Regular expression allowing us to filter our data
 * csvsort - sorts the data
 * csvsql - Connects our data to a sql database to allow us to query it

+Now we start combining our functions to build queries to explore our data.

+We use | or a pipe to combine or stack the commands together. | are extremely powrful and a great tool.

+Let's choose some columns to look at.

+$ csvcut -c